Michael-F-Bryan/scraper/README.rst

         def do_initial(self, job, page):
             """
-            Process all the pages in our `Spidey.initial_urls` list.
+            Process all the pages in our `Scraper.initial_urls` list.
             """
             # Get the "On This Day" list
             on_this_day = page.find(id='mp-otd')